Japanese Exchange Program (JXP)

 Elk Grove Village, IL 60007

-The mission of the Elk Grove High School Japanese Exchange Program, together with our sister schools of Ashikodai and Ashitandai High Schools in Ashikaga, Japan, is to foster cross-cultural and international understanding and friendship between the people of Japan and the people of the United States of America.
-To this end, we have since 1989 sponsored an annual exchange of students and faculty involving school visits, special cultural experiences, and reciprocal hosting.
+The mission of the Elk Grove High School Japanese Exchange Program (JXP), together with our sister schools of Ashikodai and Ashitandai High Schools in Ashikaga, Japan, is to foster cross-cultural and international understanding and friendship between the people of Japan and the people of the United States of America.
+To this end, we have since 1988 planned and sponsored an annual exchange of students and faculty involving school visits, special cultural experiences, and reciprocal hosting.

 |Application forms become available